 Turns out, you can get your blood checked for possible deficiencies you may encounter on a plant-based diet for less than $150 without a doctor referral.

-Before we move further, I want to clarify I am not a doctor or a medical professional.
+I want to clarify I am not a doctor or a medical professional.
 If you have any questions related to blood work or vitamins, I recommend speaking to your doctor.

 Why choose HealthLabs?